SanfordTechnologies/Website/README.md

 # Website
 Source code for [SanfordTechLLC.com](https://sanfordtechllc.com), the official website of [Sanford Technologies LLC](https://www.dnb.com/business-directory/company-profiles.sanford_technologies_llc.04aa5ca90247ac15c83c5486c6752ddd.html?_gl=1*cyxjqa*_gcl_au*MTk4NTQ0MjkwNS4xNzQxNzc5MDY5*_ga*ODY2OTc4MTAzLjE3NDE3NzkwODA.*_ga_Q1J3DSCZ13*MTc0MTk1MTQyOS4yLjEuMTc0MTk1MTQ0OS40MC4wLjA.).

+The content contained below is meant to act as a data source from which AI can utilize as context for building and updating the website.

 # What is Sanford Technologies?

 Sanford Technologies is the company under which I, Chris Sanford, publish software products and services.